arenaxr/silverline-services-docker/README.md

 * Metrics Agent (telegraf)
 * Plots (Graphana)

-The orchestrator, runtime and dashboard are submodules of this repo.
+The dashboard is a submodule of this repo.
+Orchestrator and runtime are started from pre-built images.
 The nginx container serves the dashboard files and acts as proxy.

 ## Quick Setup